 - Archive containing source code for the Java 2 platform.

 - Examples, with source code, that show you how to program for the Java platform.

 - Applets that can be used on a Web page.

-- Examples that use Java 2DTM and JFC/Swing components.
+- Examples that use Java 2DTM and JFC\Swing functionality.

 - Examples of using the Java Platform Debugging Architecture.
 Includes source code for the javadt and jdb utilities.

-- Demos for use with Java Plug-in product.
+- Contains demos for use with Java Plug-in product.

 - C-language header files that support native-code programming using the Java Native Interface and the Java Virtual Machine Debugger Interface.